City Guides

 At the Prague train station with my Allpa 42

-To test the Cotopaxi Allpa travel backpack I headed out on a two-week solo trip to Prague and Berlin.
+For the initial test of my Cotopaxi Allpa travel backpack, I headed out on a two-week solo trip to Prague and Berlin.
+I liked it so much that I took it on a two-week trip around Japan a year later.

-I used my Allpa as my only piece of carry-on luggage on the flight from the US and then I traveled via train from Prague to Berlin.
-I’ve also used my Allpa during various shorter domestic trips and I’ve always used it as a carry-on backpack.
+I used my Allpa as a carry-on luggage on my international flights from the US and had no issues.
+It also worked well when I used trains in Europe and Japan.
+I’ve also used my Allpa during various shorter domestic trips and I’ve never had a problem using it as my carry-on luggage.

 Ok, let’s get into my review…